PKizzle/dns/README-diff-with-v1.md

 - More:
   - msg is a io.Writer.
   - msg.Data can be re-used between request and reply in Exchange.
-  - msg.Data can be returned to a server buffer pool, for reuse in new messages.
+  - msg.Data can be returned to a server buffer pool, for reuse in new messages, this is done automatically, see msg.Hijack() for hijacking the buffer.
   - private RRs are easier.
-  - private EDNS0 are implementable.
+  - private EDNS0 are implementable and hopefully easier.
 - SVCB record got its own package _dns/svcb_ where all the key-values (called `svcb.Pair`) now reside.
 - DELEG record also got its own package _dns/deleg/_, where its key-values (called `deleg.Info`) live.
 - IsDuplicate is gone in favor of Compare and a full support for the `sort.Interface`, so you can just sort RRs in an RRset.
+This also simplified the DNSSEC signing and make wireformat even less important.
 - Copied, sanitized and removed tests that accumulated over 16 years of development.

 ## Setting EDNS0